 Training and learning content is increasingly being designed in the form of bite-sized nuggets that can be accessed and consumed by people on the move, anytime and anywhere on their smartphones or any other platform of their choice.

-Here are the advantages of delivering bite-sized learning for enterprise training and learning and development (L&D).
+Advantages of bite-sized learning for enterprise training and learning & development (L&D).

 Bite-sized learning is also known as micro-learning.
 Each nugget is around 3 to 5 minutes long which means that you can’t cram it with a lot of information.
 The bite-sized learning content answers a specific question, for example, how to remove passwords from your PDF file.